ALUMNI SPOTLIGHT: Devon Tomasi

 What is your favorite memory from your summer with GT?

-Devon: I had one student this summer who confided in me on the first day of class that she had almost failed her Math class the previous school year, and had always hated the subject.
-My favorite memory was when she came up to me on the last day of Summer Academy, after a month of her hard work, and told me excitedly that she had changed her mind, and no longer hated Math, but loved it!
+I had one student last summer who confided in me on the first day of class that she had almost failed her Math class the previous school year and had always hated the subject.
+My favorite memory was when she came up to me on the last day of Academy, after a month of her hard work, and told me excitedly that she had changed her mind and no longer hated Math, but loved it!